Nikon 24-70mm f/2.8G IF-ED AF-S Nikkor

 At almost one-sixth the price, you have to give the Tamron credit: only a little bit less wide-angle, but you get a lens that is actually on par with the Nikkor.
 In fact, a touch sharper and it vignettes slightly less; distortion is about the same, but the Nikkor is better at handling chromatic aberration.
 The Tamron is also a full-frame lens, and has the added bonus of an aperture ring.

 There's not much to say here that the rest of this review hasn't already indicated.
 Performance on a subframe sensor is exquisite, given that the lens isn't really put to the test.
-On the full-frame D3, it's sharp pretty much at all focal lengths and apertures, with a slight exception at 35mm.
-Chromatic aberration isn't an issue on the D200, but does show up on an uncorrected (ie., film) image.
-On the D3, CA issues are ironed out handily in software.
+On the full-frame camera, it's sharp pretty much at all focal lengths and apertures in the center.
+Chromatic aberration isn't an issue for sub-frame cameras.
 The lens does vignette on full-frame, hard to avoid given its focal range, but even so it's not the worst performance we've seen for a lens that covers this kind of range.
 Finally, distortion is a bit of an issue - more so on full-frame than sub-frame - but again, it's not extreme, just a little complicated.
-It's an interesting lens, with Nikon setting the bar extremely high for themselves and I'd say they exceed their goals for all but the most highly demanding of users.
-For the premium price, you get a premium lens, with a build quality every bit of what you'd expect, and unparalleled optical performance as well.
+It's an interesting lens, with Nikon setting the bar extremely high for themselves, and I'd say they exceed their goals for all but the most highly demanding of users.
+For the premium price, you get a premium lens, with a build quality every bit of what you'd expect, and very good optical performance as well.

 The VFA target should give you a good idea of sharpness in the center and corners, as well as some idea of the extent of barrel or pincushion distortion and chromatic aberration, while the Still Life subject may help in judging contrast and color.
 We shoot both images using the default JPEG settings and manual white balance of our test bodies, so the images should be quite consistent from lens to lens.